-It's important to remember that not all cold weather is the result of the polar vortex.
-While the polar vortex is always hanging out up north, it normally minds its own business.
-It takes pretty unusual conditions for it to weaken or for it to migrate far south, and other things can cause cold arctic air to travel our way, too.
+Polar vortexes are not rare in the United States.
+But, it is important to remember that not all cold weather is the result of a polar vortex.
+Although a polar vortex can be pushed south, it typically remains parked in polar regions.
+It takes pretty unusual conditions for the vortex to weaken or migrate far south.
+Other weather conditions can cause cold arctic weather to travel south, too.

 Can we predict a polar vortex?